StrangeOne101/ElementumAlterEgo/README.md

 The bot supports a few basic commands and the ability to bar users from using the bot.
 Ops must be defined in the config file that appears in `/plugins/ElementumAlterEgo/config.yml`

+The bot is based off the [Javacord API](https://github.com/BtoBastian/Javacord).
+As such, the bot must be built with Maven and shade in Javacord API.

 ## Commands
 The bot comes with a few limited commands